 How Do I Sign Up For Domestic Violence Classes?

-If you or someone you know has been directed to complete domestic violence training by a court or as part of some other such requirement, you may be asking yourself "where are domestic violence classes near me?"
+If you or someone you know has been directed to complete domestic violence training by a court or other such requirement, you may be wondering how to find the appropriate classes.
 You may have no idea where to even begin when it comes to enrolling in domestic violence programs.
 And is this just a silly requirement that carries no real meaning, or can domestic violence classes be genuinely helpful?

 Do Domestic Violence Classes Help?

-Over the course of a domestic violence intervention program, you will learn what specifically constitutes domestic violence, as well as the different kinds of domestic violence that are out there.
-You will learn why victims tend to stay in abusive relationships, as well as why abusers do what they do.
-You will also learn about the kinds of victims who suffer domestic violence, as well as why domestic violence exists in the first place, and how such behaviors can and should be changed.
+Throughout a domestic violence intervention program, you will learn what specifically constitutes domestic violence and all its variations.
+You will learn why victims tend to stay in abusive relationships, as well as why people act abusively.
+You will also learn about the kinds of victims who suffer from domestic violence, and how behaviors can and should be changed.

 Typically, these courses are approved by the courts to meet certain requirements.
-If you are considering a program that does not explicitly mention that it has received court approval, and if you need a program that is approved by the court, do your research to ensure that you won't be wasting your time.
+If you are considering a program that does not explicitly mention that it has received court approval, and if you need a program that is approved by the court, do your research to ensure you'll be receiving the program you need.
 The last thing you want to do is pay for a course and present a certificate of completion that means nothing to the court that directed you to enroll in the course.

 - Addressing conflict in a non-violent manner